-“I wish you would just listen to me.
-Why can’t you just hear me out with this one, trust me” Says Liam.
+“Why don’t you just fucking listen to me!
+Why can’t you just hear me out with this one, trust me” Expressed Liam.

 Anger in his voice wakes me to reality.
 I look down to where his head hangs.
 It no longer sits, perched with his lively personality inside like shortly after the accident.
 His head now unnaturally slumps, bent, off to the side with his back leaning against the cold mask of the boat.
 I thought about the overwhelming silence which deprived me of sanity.
 It was the loudest noise I had ever heard.
 It was able to make my heart, bones and muscles ache through the simple sound which it didn’t offer.
 Blisters had grown over his defenceless lips from the scorching sun as if they were a plague, consuming his body.
 It must have been at least a week since the storm had hit as some of the blisters have burst, weeping a transparent liquid that oozes out onto his now scaly-dry skin.
 Several unforgiving grazes disguise his skin which used to be so soft and young with only a few imperfections.
 They lead me to the right side of his head.
 The wind had pushed his blood-matted, mousy-coloured hair, over the gash which exposed his fractured skull.
 I think to myself, this injury is what has killed him.
 The boat has killed him.
 The storm has killed him.
 My tunnel vision, controlling attitude has killed him.

 The open-air feeling outside had been of relief after trying to navigate through the humid airport to our dodgy, ran down rental Toyota van, with Liam and I’s limited Spanish speaking knowledge.
 We fulled up the van at the airport gas station before heading off on our journey to port.